Stellar influences on an origin of life setting: Prebiotic Earth UV conditions

 Just as understanding the UV flux of different stars can somewhat constrain favorable conditions for abiogenesis, so does understanding what the UV environment would have looked like on a prebiotic Earth.
 Given certain atmospheric compositions, UV surface fluence is generally a function of albedo, and solar zenith angle (SZA).
 In experimental situations where atmospheric composition is left as a free variable, it also heavily dictates not only the bolometric surface flux of UV, but also what particular wavelengths are transmitted that may or may not be harmful to prebiotic chemistry and abiogenesis.
 This presents the need for experiments to reduce the uncertainty still surrounding the planetary conditions and the surface UV at abiogenesis.

 For consideration of the surficial UV conditions of a prebiotic Earth, there are 7 atmospheric gases that can influence UV attenuation and hence prebiotic chemistry: CO_{2}, SO_{2}, H_{2}S, CH_{4}, H_{2}O, O_{2}, and O_{3}.
 For each of these gases, different constraints provide different estimates for their effect on UV transmission.
 Depending on the amount of transmission, different biologically effective doses (BEDs) of UV will be delivered to the surface; too little prohibits prebiotic chemistry, and too much is harmful.
 Additionally, solar UV input shapes the overall photochemistry of Earth's atmosphere which impacts the availability of chemical reactants.

 Carbon dioxide (CO_{2})

 One study showed that high levels of atmospheric CO_{2} can suppress UV-relevant prebiotic chemistry, due to the argument that atmospheric CO_{2} would cut off UV fluence for wavelengths shorter than 204 nm.
 This reduces the surface flux of photons at energies useful for prebiotic chemistry.
 At lower levels of atmospheric CO_{2} however, the transmitted UV can moderately enhance prebiotic chemistry.
 This study found the overall effects of CO_{2} on the BED of UV to be minimal, in the absence of other absorbers.
 For the range of CO_{2} values evaluated, the variation of the biologically effective dose of radiation was <2 orders of magnitude.

-However, given the significant presence of other absorbers (below) that have absorption cross sections from 100-500 nm, they could have influenced the surface UV environment of an early Earth.
+However, given the significant presence of other absorbers (below) that have absorption cross sections from 100 to 500 nm, they could have influenced the surface UV environment of an early Earth.